LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

     # Let's check the data
     newdata

-Okey, now we have additional information that is useful to be able to recognice what the feature represents.
+Now we have additional information that is useful to be able to recognice what the feature represents.

 Before exporting the data it is useful to **determine the coordinate